Vamshikiran/springBootPhoneServiceApi/README.md

 ========================= phone numbers end point =================

-To retrieve all customer details
+To retrieve all phone Number details
 GET - /api/v1/phoneNumbers

-To retrieve single Phone Number details by number
-GET - /api/v1/phoneNumbers/{userId}
+To retrieve all Phone Number(s) for a single customer by userId GET - /api/v1/phoneNumbers/{userId}

 To Activate a number